allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 ##Engines' Profiles

+An *Engines Profile* is a sets of configurations of all the engines a ship has.
+Engine configuration includes:

+* *On/Off* state: should the engine be active when its profile is?
+* Engine's *mode*
+* For a *Manual* engine: its *thrust limiter*

+A *group* of engines has a single configuration.

+An engine in a profile is identified by its name, position in a ship and thrust characteristics; so, in principle, a profile may be transferred to another ship of a similar design via *Named Configuration* (see *Appendix*).

+Only one profile can be active at any moment, and there is always an active profile.
+A profile may be designated as *Default*.
+A default profile cannot be deleted and is automatically switched to when no other profile is available in a given situation.

+In-flight a profile may be switched to manually, or automatically on one of the two conditions: *on activation of a given stage*; or *on going into/out-of orbit*.
+The latter is defined by the current trajectory: if the ship is in orbit or on an escape trajectory, or not.

 ##Interface Basics

-TCA graphical interface consists of the three separate windows:
+TCA graphical interface consists of the four separate windows:

 * In-Flight main window that controls all the aspects of TCA functionality
 * In-Editor configuration window that allows editing of engines profiles and pre-launch TCA state
 * Macro Editor window that is available both in flight and in editor
+* Manual wondow (in which you're probably reading this), that is always available.

-First two windows are summoned by TCA toolbar button.
+The Main, In-Editor and Manual windows are summoned by TCA toolbar button.
 Both Blizzy's Toolbar and the stock AppLauncher are supported; by default the Toolbar is used when it is available, but this may be changed in TCA.glob file (see *Appendix*).

 ###Tooltips